 Effective vulnerability management should be quick, simple, and easy.
 It should result in minimal service disruptions and strengthen the security posture of your cloud-native application, and Calico Cloud’s Image Assurance is built with that in mind.
-Try it yourself by signing up for a free, 14-day trial of Calico Cloud.
+Try it yourself by signing up for a free trial of Calico Cloud.

 Ready to learn more?
 Gain hands-on experience with our upcoming and on-demand webinars and live online workshops.